All Things Stewart Mineral Springs

 2. Olympic ambient-temp outdoor mineral pool with smaller heated mineral pool beside (fresh water Monday & Thurday); dry (gas-heated) sauna plus tiled mineral-water steam sauna.
 Also two private indoor soaking tubrooms, rented separately

-3. Clothing optional, adults only, after 8 p.m. or nightfall, whichever comes first, until midnight closing; all others except now Stewarts (imagine policy reversal), unrestricted within bathing compound.
+3. Clothing optional after 8 p.m. or nightfall, whichever comes first, until midnight closing; all others except now Stewarts (imagine policy reversal!), unrestricted within bathing compound.

 4. Community center building for events and workshops; periodic outdoor faire events